 Chronic vomiting can cause undernutrition, weight loss, and metabolic abnormalities.

 Nausea and vomiting result when the vomiting center in the brain is activated.
 Causes typically involve disorders of the digestive tract or the brain, or ingested substances.

 The most common causes of nausea and vomiting are

 Nausea and vomiting commonly occur with any dysfunction of the digestive tract but are particularly common with gastroenteritis (see Gastroenteritis).
-A less common digestive tract disorder is intestinal obstruction (obstruction of the intestine), which causes vomiting because food and fluids back up into the stomach because of the obstruction.
-Many other abdominal disorders that cause vomiting also cause significant abdominal pain (see Symptoms of Digestive Disorders: Acute Abdominal Pain).
+A less common digestive tract disorder is obstruction of the intestine, which causes vomiting because food and fluids back up into the stomach because of the obstruction.
+Many other abdominal disorders that cause vomiting also cause significant abdominal pain (see Acute Abdominal Pain).
 In such disorders (for example, appendicitis or pancreatitis), it is typically the pain rather than the vomiting that causes people to seek medical care.